hl7au/au-fhir-core/input/pagecontent/general-guidance.md

   * define conditional cardinality rules such as "at least one of" (e.g. [AU Core Location](StructureDefinition-au-core-location.html) invariant au-core-loc-01: The location shall at least have a valid identifier or address or type)
   * define terminology rules (e.g. [AU Core Procedure](StructureDefinition-au-core-procedure.html) invariant au-core-pro-01: If a coded body site is provided, at least one coding shall be from SNOMED CT)

-AU Core invariants are intentionally written to allow for the AU Core requirements on [Missing Data](general-requirements.html#missing-data) to be met (e.g.[AU Core Patient](StructureDefinition-au-core-patient.html) invariant au-core-pat-01: At least one patient identifier shall be valid, or if not available, the Data Absent Reason extension shall be present).
+AU Core invariants are intentionally written to allow for the AU Core requirements on [Missing Data](general-requirements.html#missing-data) to be met (e.g. [AU Core Patient](StructureDefinition-au-core-patient.html) invariant au-core-pat-01: At least one patient identifier shall be valid, or if not available, the Data Absent Reason extension shall be present).

 ##### Use of Slicing, Pattern, and Fixed Value